Key takeaways

 When to use it

-Coherence is a daily-practice technique.
-Fifteen minutes daily produces measurable HRV changes over weeks.
+Coherence is often practiced regularly.
+HRV commonly changes during the session because breathing itself shapes the measurement; whether resting HRV changes over time depends on the person, dose, measurement method, and training context.
 Use it after training for recovery, before meditation as an onramp, in the evening as a gentle wind-down, or between meetings when box breathing feels too intense.

 How to practice